paper7745/SOIP/README.md

 https://drive.google.com/file/d/1S-dDljxz-_F39shlZ5D99aKB24DGa2nN/view?usp=sharing

-2. You must to have a usb camera to detect your face.
+2. You must to have a usb camera to detect your face and make sure you have successfully installed.

-And then, run the ``demo.py``
+3. And then, run the ``demo.py``

 > python demo.py

-3. For better performance, we strongly recommend using the same version as ours.
+4. For better performance, we strongly recommend using the same version as ours.